tarachris/AI-Builder/README.md

 Answer: Two or three days.

 Q: How far in advance do I need to schedule an appointment to have someone clean my rugs onsite, at my home?
-Answer: We do onlocation cleaning of upholestry and wall-to wall carpet.
+Answer: We do onlocation cleaning of upholstery and wall-to wall carpet.
 We would love it if you can schedule this appointment a week in advance of the actual appointment.

 Q: